 Stages refer to a specific user or a team of users whose digital signatures are required before a new version of a guide is published.
 Up to 10 stages can be arranged in your prefered order.
 Once the user(s) of your first Stage have signed, then the user(s) of the second Stage can begin signing—and so on.
 You can assign any user to a Stage; and you can assign an unlimited number of users to a team.

-Adding a Stage to a guide’s Approvals Process is easy.
+Adding a Stage to a guide’s Approval Process is easy.
 Halfway down the “Creating new Approval Process” form, you will find two neighboring buttons: “Add user” and “Add team”.
 Select one, and in the field below—with the gray text that reads “Enter username”—type in the name of the existing user you want to add.
 If you're adding a team, select the name of your prefered team when it appears in the drop-down menu.
 Once your team is added, use the arrows next to the team's name to specify how many members of the team must sign off.

-Enabling the Approvals Process
+Enabling the Approval Process

 Allowing a User to Sign Multiple Stages

-If you would like a user—whether as an individual or a member of a team—to be able to sign multiple Stages of a specific Approvals Process, simply select the checkbox next to “Allow users to sign multiple stages”.
+If you would like a user—whether as an individual or a member of a team—to be able to sign multiple Stages of a specific Approval Process, simply select the checkbox next to “Allow users to sign multiple stages”.